Ashampoo/kim/README.md

     + Can't extract preview image of ORF as offsets are burried into MakerNote.
     + Can't identify lens info of NEF, ARW, RW2 & ORF because this is constructed from MakerNote fields.
     + Missing image size for RW2 as this is also burried in MakerNotes.
+* GeoTiff support is limited and supports only reading at this time.

 ### Regarding HEIC & AVIF metadata